At MVP Supply Chain Recruitment we are always on hand to help our candidates. First step; you need a strong CV!

 Here are our top ten CV writing tips:

 - Keep personal details brief and essential; remember your date of birth is no longer required.

-- Consider a brief introduction to your skills and specialisms, but resist subjective self-assessments – others will judge you.
+- Consider a brief introduction to your skills and specialisms.

-- Show details of educational establishments attended and qualifications gained.
+- Show details of education and qualifications.
 Also include vocational qualifications and memberships of professional bodies.

 - A hobbies and interests section is optional, but it can provide a talking point at interview.

 - Ensure you have approached your referees before listing their details, and if you prefer to make references available on request, just put that.